robin8a/kio-smart-contracts-inception/0020_CLOUD_FORMATION/README.md

 ## Gemini

-- could you help me to create a yml file template of aws cloudformation in order to create a amplify app?
+- Could you help me to create a yml file template of aws cloudformation in order to create a amplify app?
-- could you help me to create a yml file template of aws cloudformation in order to create a amplify app, adding API, and auth?
+- Could you help me to create a yml file template of aws cloudformation in order to create a amplify app, adding API and reading schema.graphql, and auth with MFA?